 Why Do I Need A Criminal Defense Lawyer If I Know That I Am Innocent?

-The Savvy Criminal Defense Lawyers of Kurtz & Blum Explain Why, Even If You Are Not Guilty, You Should Still Have A Good Criminal Defense Attorney In Your Corner
+Even If You Are Not Guilty, You Should Still Have an Attorney in Your Corner

 It’s simply amazing how many people believe that if you’re not guilty of a crime you don’t need the help of a good criminal defense lawyer.
 It seems like every day the news is filled with stories about people who spent long periods of time in prison for crimes they did not commit.
 Our system of justice is not perfect, it is simply the best that we have been able to develop over the course of human history.